oubino/locpix_points/paper/ereg-pan-2026/README.txt

 1. Follow instructions to install and activate environment for this repository (locpix-points).

 2. Navigate to the paper folder in the locpix-points directory
-	1. For example: cd locpix_points/paper
+	1. For example: cd locpix_points/paper/ereg-pan-2026

 3. Download output data
 	1. Download output.zip from https://doi.org/10.5281/zenodo.21410192
-	2. Unzip folder and place in the paper/ folder
+	2. Unzip folder and place in the paper/ereg-pan-2026/ folder

 4. Visualise data
-	1. jupyter-notebook  # then open the visualise.ipynb notebook
+	1. jupyter-notebook  # then open the scripts/visualise.ipynb notebook

 5. Combine neural network and logistic regression classification & calculate per-patient performance
-	1. jupyter-notebook  # then open combine_and_classify_patients.ipynb notebook
+	1. jupyter-notebook  # then open the scripts/combine_and_classify_patients.ipynb notebook and run to the end

 6. Generate final confusion matrices and statistical tests
 	1. python scripts/per_patient_final_results.py